Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/02_SDK.rst

 At offset 0x2B0 of bootloader image, the version is a 32bytes value in little endian order.
-The definition of version is explained in the “Version and Timestamp” section of OTA chapter.
+The definition of version is explained in the "Version and Timestamp" section of OTA chapter.
 The version can be configured in ‘amebapro2_bootloader.json’ under ‘project\\realtek_amebapro2_v0_example\\GCC-RELEASE\\mp’.